-By no means all local.
-This was a bank apparently with global interests.
+This was a bank apparently with global interests or at least ambitions.

 On the western side of the square is this giant from 1898.
 Heathcote calls it a "magically monstrous creation."
 It was designed by the very prominent Miklos Ybl (1814-1891) and opened in 1905 as the city's stock and commodities exchange.
 After the Soviet takeover, the building became the Lenin Institute, then the home of MTV.
 (No, no, not that MTV.
 This would be Magyar TV.)
 Since then, there's been a scandal, with MTV selling the building in 2006 to a Canadian firm that hired Beyer Blinder Belle to produce a plan for adaptive reuse, only to find the new owner renting space back to MTV, which still needed a home.

 Directly facing MTV and just north of the bank is the former Hungarian Hall of Commerce, by Aladar Karman and Gyula Ullman.
 Completed in 1901, it looks like three buildings but functions as one, with hallways that run through all three.
 The roofs are post-war and were originally more distinctive.
 Blame the Americans, who have used the buildings since 1935 as their embassy.

 Directly behind the embassy is the Postal Savings Bank, completed in 1901.
 The architect was Odon Lechner, creator of the Magyaros style, which combined modern materials (try steel-frame construction) with Hungarian decorative motifs.
 The bank catered to people with small accounts maintained at any of hundreds of post offices.